nhaselow/Audio-Classification-Using-Convolutional-Neural-Networks/README.md

 ## Downloading the Audio Files

-We used a script written by [https://github.com/unixpickle](Alex Nichol) to scrape the data from YouTube.
-He published the scripts on his [https://github.com/unixpickle/audioset](GitHub), and we used the download function to scrape the data.
+We used a script written by [Alex Nichol](https://github.com/unixpickle) to scrape the data from YouTube.
+He published the scripts on [his GitHub](https://github.com/unixpickle/audioset), and we used the download function to scrape the data.
 Pipe 'unbalanced_subset.csv' into his script:

 > $ cat unbalanced_subset.csv | ./download.sh